 - The Saldanha Bay aquaculture development zone has the potential to unlock an additional of 780 to 2 500 direct jobs, over R400m investments, and over R800m turnover per annum.
 Direct jobs could contribute up to 25% to current unemployment figures, and further upstream and downstream jobs would increase this.

-In 2012, the Departments of Trade and Industry, and the then Agriculture, Forestry and Fisheries launched the aquaculture development and enhancement programme (ADEP).
+In 2012, the then Departments of Trade and Industry, and Agriculture, Forestry and Fisheries launched the aquaculture development and enhancement programme (ADEP).
 Find information, guidelines and forms at www.thedti.gov.za.
 ADEP offers a reimbursable cost-sharing grant of up to R40-million for machinery and equipment, bulk infrastructure, commercial vehicles and work boats and for activities that could boost competition in the industry.

-Aquaculture has also featured, along with small-scale fisheries, in the Government’s IPAPs (Industrial Policy Action Plans) as an area in which jobs can be created, and in the Strategic Integrated Projects (SIPs) programme of the Presidential Infrastructure Co-ordination Committee.
+Aquaculture has also featured, along with small-scale fisheries, in the Government’s IPAPs (Industrial Policy Action Plans) as an area in which jobs could be created, and in the Strategic Integrated Projects (SIPs) programme of the Presidential Infrastructure Co-ordination Committee.
 Aquaculture incubation schemes were included in Sip 11.
 The Aquaculture Competitiveness Improvement Programme (ACIP) covers the challenges facing aquaculture in the country and sets out measures to address these.
 The ACIP is part of the Agricultural Action Policy Plan (APAP).